 Cobblestone streets take you past 1800s buildings, but buildings of glass and steel tower over those, illustrating perfectly the mix of old and new here.
 Among the red-brick, brownstone and glass you’ll find a myriad of restaurants, from small boutique ones in South End to glamorous oyster bars.
 What do most of these varied places have in common?
 Stunning seafood.
 If there’s one rule while in Boston, it’s this: always order seafood.

 Another way of really getting into the Boston spirit is heading to a ball game.
 This could be baseball, where you cheer on the famous Red Sox, but Boston locals are passionate about all sports.
 Football (American), basketball, hockey – they’ve got successful teams for all of them!
 There’s also the Boston Marathon for you long-distance runners, and of course plenty of rowing.
 Sports events are where you really see Boston-ites come alive and it’s a great insight into US culture.

-Aside from history, sport and food the other main thing Boston has to offer is a million ways to spend your evenings.
+Aside from history, sport, and plenty of fun restaurants, the other main thing Boston has to offer is a million ways to spend your evenings.
 From ballet at the Opera House (where there’s no opera), to speakeasys, cocktail bars and college spots, there’s tons to do in Boston after dinner.
 You can be sure to overhear plenty of intellectual conversations while you’re out and about as well.
 And if somehow you ever get bored here, well, Providence is only a short 1.5 hours away on local commuter rail.

 We’ve got some suggestions of the best things to do in Boston (in between stuffing yourself with lobster rolls) to help you get started with planning your trip here.